OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Preliminary

 \subsection{Arithmetic Coding}

-Several authors have shown that Arithmetic Coding, or AC for short, can be used together with language models to perform steganography \citep{ziegler2019neural, nearimperceptibility2020, ivasenko2021information}.
-AC is a method for data compression that encodes a whole sequence of symbols as a single value, based on the probability distribution.
-Typically, AC compresses the character in the sequence sequentially into a sequence of bits at the transmitter, and converts the sequence back to text during decompressing.
-The main idea of using AC for steganography is that an AC decoder can be viewed as a sampler in the set of natural language paragraphs using the secret message as a random seed, and since the secret message is uniformly distributed on the message set, the sampled text would look like natural language.
-Note that the AC encoding procedure is the steganography decoding procedure, and the AC decoding procedure is the steganography encoding procedure.
+Several authors have shown that Arithmetic Coding (AC), can be used together with language models to perform steganography \citep{ziegler2019neural, shen2020near, ivasenko2021information}.
+Typically, AC compresses the character in the sequence sequentially into a sequence of bits, and the decompressor can convert the sequence back to text.
+For steganography, an AC decoder can be viewed as a sampler in the set of natural language paragraphs using the secret message as a random seed, and since the secret message is uniformly distributed on the message set, the sampled text would look like natural language.
+There may be a small mismatch in the sampling probability as noted in \cite{ding2023discop}, however for a reasonably long sequence, this discrepancy becomes negligible.
 An illustrative example is given in Figure \ref{fig:AC}.
-Initially, a secret bit string is transformed into a decimal fraction interval.
-For instance, the sequence $10111$ can be represented as the interval Next, we identify the range where this interval falls in the probability distribution $P^{i}$.

-As illustrated in Figure \ref{fig:AC}, when we input the starting prompt ``What is the probability of", the LLM generates a probability distribution for the most likely next tokens $P^{1}$.
-Based on this distribution, we determine where the interval lies.
-In this example, the interval corresponds to the token ``winning", so we select the first token of the stego-text as \( x_1 = \text{``winning"} \).

-Once the first token \( x_1 \) is selected, the probability distribution \( P^{2} \) is obtained by the same procedure of prompting \( \underline{x}_1 \) into the LLM.
-The next token \( x_2 \) is chosen based on where the interval lies within this distribution.
-This process is repeated iteratively until there is no ambiguity regarding where the interval \( \mathbf{I} \) falls into.
-As Figure \ref{fig:AC} illustrates, the interval is outside any \( P^{n} \) token interval range; thus, after choosing the $n$-th token, the stego-text generation is completed with a total of $n$ tokens, which can be converted directly into the stego-text.

-During the decoding phase, Bob recognizes the starting token of the stego-text from the received text.
-Bob can then derive the identical distribution $P^{1}$ from the same LLM with the starting prompt text.
-With those stego-text tokens he receives, Bob is then able to retrieve the probabilities $P^{i>0}$ and reconstruct the bit sequence, continuing this process until every bit is recovered.
+During decoding, Bob recognizes the starting token of the stego-text from the received text, and then derives the identical distribution from the same LLM with the starting prompt text.
+With those stego-text he receives, Bob retrieves the probabilities $P^{i>0}$ and reconstructs the bit sequence, until every bit is recovered.